Peak Time: Second round – Union match

-Introduced during the later half of Episode 4, the second round was announced to be an "union match" (Korean: 연합 매치), or a competition between alliances consisting of four teams.
+Introduced during the latter half of Episode 4, the second round was announced to be a "union match" (Korean: 연합 매치), or a competition between alliances consisting of four teams.
 Each alliance was tasked to form three smaller units that would represent their unified team in a four-way battle for the rap, vocal, and dance positions.
-The rap unit must have a maximum number of five members, while the vocal unit must have six members at most.
+The rap unit had to have a maximum number of five members, while the vocal unit had to have six members at most.
 Only the dance unit had no member limit.

-The winning unit from each battle will be determined by the judges and will earn 2% of the total cumulative votes for the entire alliance.
-These additional votes will be added to the teams at the end of the first phase of voting.
-In addition, host Lee Seung-gi announced that one MVP will be selected for each unit, and the team to which the MVP belongs will earn 5% of the total cumulative votes as a benefit.
-The MVP selection was made by 25 special judges composed of experts from each field.
+The winning unit from each battle was determined by the judges.
+Each winning unit earned 2% of the total cumulative votes that had accumulated by the end of the first phase of voting.
+These additional votes were awarded to the entirety of the alliance that the winning unit was associated with.
+An MVP was also chosen from each battle.
+Determined by 25 guest judges, the MVPs earned 5% of the total cumulative votes, which was added to their respective team's total number of votes.

 During the formation of the alliances, Teams 09:00, 20:00, and 11:00 were given the chance to select three teams to join them, forming Alliances A, B, and C, respectively.
 Teams that were not chosen in the end–namely, Teams 01:00, 04:00, 07:00, and 21:00–formed the last alliance, Alliance D. However, Team 11:00 was given the ability to switch Team 14:00 from Alliance B with Team 21:00 from Alliance D after being chosen by the majority of the 16 teams as the overall winner of the first round.

 All alliances had three days and two nights to prepare for their performances.
-In each unit, members picked their leader (L) and center (C), who would showcase the highlight of their performance.
+In each unit, members picked their leader and center, who would showcase the highlight of their performance.
 The performances aired during Episodes 5 and 6, which broadcast on March 8 and 15, respectively.